-The specification is structured into two themes, taking students from how entrepreneurs start businesses (Theme 1) through to growing and global businesses (Theme 2).
+Course outline The specification is structured into two themes, taking you from how entrepreneurs start businesses (Theme 1) through to growing and global businesses (Theme 2).
 Theme 1 concentrates on the key business concepts, issues and skills involved in starting and running a small business such as market research, competitor analysis and the business plan.
 Theme 2 examines how a business develops beyond the start-up phase.
 It covers topics such as marketing, operations, finance and human resources.
 It also considers the impact of the wider world on the decisions a business makes as it grows.
+What should you expect to be doing during the course?
 Learning business involves studying new concepts and applying these to real business situations.
-Students will be introduced to real businesses in a variety of ways including reading and watching case studies, carrying out project work which involves researching businesses and through having talks from guest speakers.

-The course is assessed with two equally weighted exam papers both of which are sat at the end of Year 11 and will consist of calculations, multiple-choice, short-answer and extended-writing questions.

-Students who study business often go on to take A-levels in Business and/or Economics.
-The skills and knowledge learnt during the course will equip students to be successful in other fields such as vocational business courses or apprenticeships.

-GCSE Computer Science

-Subject Head: Helen Bristow
+You will be introduced to real businesses in a variety of ways including reading and watching case studies, carrying out project work which involves researching businesses and through having talks from guest speakers.
+Assessment (graded 9- 1) The course is assessed with two equally weighted exam papers both of which are sat at the end of Year 11 and will consist of calculations, multiple-choice, short-answer and extended-writing questions.
+Progression into sixth form Students who study business often go on to take A-levels in Business and/or Economics.
+The skills and knowledge learnt during the course will equip you to be successful in other fields such as vocational business courses or apprenticeships.
+GCSE Computer Science Subject Head: Helen Bristow Contact: hbristow@farmors.gloucs.sch.uk Specification: AQA GCSE Computer Science (8525)

-Contact: hbristow@farmors.gloucs.sch.uk

-Specification: AQA GCSE Computer Science (8525)
+Course outline

 In a rapidly developing world, it has never been more important for our students to be technologically aware.
-At GCSE, students will look at the principles of computer science and have the opportunity to develop highly sought after transferable skills such as analytical and problem-solving skills.
-Students will develop an understanding of the components that make up digital systems, and how they communicate with each other.
-They will also study to gain an in-depth understanding of the impact of digital technology on both individuals and wider society.
+At GCSE, you will look at the principles of computer science and have the opportunity to develop highly sought after transferable skills such as analytical and problem-solving skills.
+You will develop an understanding of the components that make up digital systems, and how they communicate with each other.
+You will also study to gain an indepth understanding of the impact of digital technology on both individuals and wider society.

+What should you expect to do during the course?

-This course gives students a real, in-depth understanding of how computer technology works and provides an insight into what goes on "behind the scenes", including computer programming.
-This course is suitable for those students with a strong mathematical and scientific background and a keen interest in computing and technology.
+This course gives you a real, in-depth understanding of how computer technology works and provides an insight into what goes on "behind the scenes", including computer programming.
+This course is suitable if you have a strong mathematical and scientific background and a keen interest in computing and technology.

+Assessment (graded 9- 1)

-Paper 1: Computational Thinking and Programming Skills - 50% (Written exam: 2hrs, 90 marks) Paper 2: Computing Concepts - 50% (Written examination: 1hr 45mins, 90 marks)
+Paper 1: Computational Thinking and Programming Skills - 50% (Written exam: 2hrs, 90 marks)

+Paper 2: Computing Concepts - 50% (Written examination: 1hr 45mins, 90 marks)

+Progression into Sixth Form

 We run an extremely successful and well-established A-Level course in Computer Science at Farmor's School.

+GCSE Drama

+Subject Head: Thomas Newman

+Contact: tnewman@farmors.gloucs.sch.uk

+Specification: AQA 8261